Link copied to clipboard

 - Professional Skills.
 Sometimes called soft skills, life skills, durable skills, or transferable skills, these abilities are harder to assess via standard credentials but vital to career success.
 Key abilities in this area include adaptability, communication, critical thinking, collaboration, creativity, empathy, leadership, problem-solving, and time management.

 Market Knowledge is exposure, understanding, and connection to the world of work.
 Both entrepreneurs and employees benefit from information about, and connection to, the marketplace.
-Of particular interest for Agility Advantage is knowledge related to:
+Of particular interest for the Agility Advantage is knowledge related to:

 - Occupations.
 When people understand career pathways, opportunities, and requirements, they can make better career choices.
 It is difficult to aspire to something with which you are not familiar.